 Most senior dogs will need about 1,800 calories a day.
 This may also be the case for adult dogs that lose their energy after being fixed.

-5 of the Best Dry Dog Foods for Rottweilers
+Best Dry Dog Food for Rottweilers - Top 5

 1. Taste of the Wild Grain-Free High Protein Dry Dog Food Wetlands